 As of Tuesday, June 23, the Toledo Museum of Art has reopened to the public, with adjusted hours of operation.
 TMA has also temporarily adjusted its hours of operation for visitor and staff safety.
 The Museum will be open Tuesday through Sunday from 10 a.m. to 4 p.m.
-Special visiting hours for those most at-risk are reserved from 10 a.m. to noon.
-TMA will be open to the general public from noon to 4 p.m.
+Special visiting hours for those most at-risk are reserved from 10 a.m. to noon on Wednesday and Saturday.
 The Museum will continue to be closed on Mondays.

 Do I need to reserve a museum pass in advance to visit TMA?

 Yes.
 Admission to TMA is still free but both members and nonmembers are asked to reserve a museum pass in advance at tickets.toledomuseum.org in order to enter the Museum.
 This will help keep crowds at a safe capacity and encourage social distancing.